Pranux/my-bank/README.md

 6. **/profile** just shows user data about him (username, code, email, cash).

-7. **/settings** depending on which input is changed (username, email or password) changes it to prefered one.
+7. **/settings** changes username, email or password to a new one.
 If user changes email auto-generated text congratulates him on his new email.

 8. **/history** is main route that works with all data (transmitted and given).
-If you got moeny, 'Transfer amount' section becomes green, if not - red.
+If you got money, 'Transfer amount' section becomes green, if not - red.
 The main problem is filtering.
 You have to check if input is not NULL and logical then filter using 'SQL'.

 9. **/history/by-me** is the same as `/history` but uses only tarnsactions created by me.